acg-team/Selection-in-Genes-Course/tutorials/branch-model/README.md

 > - What are the estimates of ω from the best model?
 What can you conclude from them?
 > - Compare your results to the analyses of this dataset in the original [paper](https://academic.oup.com/mbe/article/15/5/568/987857?login=false).
 Do your observations agree with those of Yang?

-Example output files are provided on the left-hand panel, under the heading **Output**.
+Example output files are provided on the left-hand panel, under the heading **Output from CodeML v4.10.0**.

 ## Answers